GeoffAWaddington/CSI30Wiki/FX-and-Instrument-Mapping.md

 ```

 ### The first row and last row of an fx.zon
 The first row of an FX zone file must show the plugin name exactly as it appears in Reaper.
-You can optionally add a plugin "alias" (or shortname) that will appear in FX lists.
+You can optionally add a plugin "alias" (or short name) that will appear in FX lists.

-In this FX zone, we have:
+In this FX zone, the first line is:
 ```
 Zone "VST: UAD Teletronix LA-2A Silver (Universal Audio, Inc.)" "LA2ASlv"
 ```